AdamEdgett/robotics/README.md

 Robot follows a line of tape around corners and loops
 Uses an IR LED array to determine where tape is

+### Light Follow
+Robot follows a flashlight shone in front of it
+Uses an IR receiver array to determine where light is

 ## Variables
 ### Motors
 M1 = Right